 Working with people is a demanding job.
 You will be asked to do a wide variety of different tasks and the people you are serving may or may not want to do the task at hand.
 It takes time to develop a relationship with people.
 You may have to assist someone in very personal cares, like changing a disposal brief on an adult.
 Some people have difficulty expressing their needs and may strike out or yell at you in their frustration.
 You will be kept busy and may feel the pressures of “too much to do and not enough time”.
 You may be working in a situation where you’re all alone.

 Having said this, working at Harry Meyering is extremely rewarding.
 Having a wide variety of tasks means a more interesting job.
-You will have an opportunity to get to know people and to develop friendships and relationships that will become very meaningful to you.
-You’ll be able to see people grow and change and you will see the impact you can make on other people’s lives.
+You will have an opportunity to get to know people and to develop relationships that will become very meaningful to you.
+You’ll be able to see people grow and change, and you will see the impact you can make on other people’s lives.
 You will work as a member of the team.
-You will learn a lot from your co-workers and you will learn even more from the people you serve.
+You will learn a lot from your co-workers, and you will learn even more from the people you serve.
 You will be amazed to find out how smart people who have developmental disabilities really are.
 You will do fun activities—games, concerts, restaurants, movies and more, all while getting paid.

 With this career, as with many careers, there will be many demands and pressures and sometimes unpleasant tasks to do.
 But there are also many rewards to the job and many exciting things to do.